ashejim/C769/_sources/task2.md

 ### Goals, Objects, & Deliverables

 For this section,
-1. Provide a table outlining project goals, objects, and deliverables.
+1. Provide a table outlining project goals, objectives, and deliverables.
 2. Separate from the table, describe each listed goal and objective.

 **Goals** and **objectives** are very similar.
 Goals are broader, defining the end you are trying to achieve (e.g., improving customer service).
 Objectives are more specific, often measurable steps supporting the goal (e.g., real-time inventory updates for customers).
-Goals and objectives can be considered high-level and midmanagement tasks, respectively. **Deliverables** are tangible tasks completed supporting the objectives (e.g., an inventory status screen reporting real-time inventory to customers).
+Goals and objectives can be considered high-level and mid-management tasks, respectively. **Deliverables** are tangible tasks completed supporting the objectives (e.g., an inventory status screen reporting real-time inventory to customers).

 ## Sections G and H: Timeline & Outcomes